vaishalis27/Whatsaap-web-js-app/README.md

 For complete documentation with examples in Python, Node.js, PHP, and more, see [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).

+## Integrating into Other Projects

+🔗 **Integration Guide**: See [INTEGRATION_GUIDE.md](./INTEGRATION_GUIDE.md) for step-by-step instructions on how to use this API in your other projects (Node.js, Python, React, PHP, etc.).

+The integration guide includes:
+- Complete code examples for multiple languages
+- How to set up the API client in your project
+- Best practices for error handling and rate limiting
+- Troubleshooting common issues
+- Production deployment tips

 ## Finding Group IDs

 The easiest way is to use the `/list-groups` endpoint.
 It returns all groups with their IDs and names.